ST. LOUIS — It took a tragedy for St. Louis to get serious about heat resilience. It may take another to remind the city what's at stake.

 The city, in response, quickly put numerous social programs in place focused on distributing air conditioners and setting up cooling centers.
 Many of those programs are still in place, but needs and costs continue to increase.

-The St. Louis region now sees the same temperatures that caused the 1980 tragedy every summer, in part due to human-driven climate change through the burning of fossil fuels like coal, oil and gas.
+The St. Louis region now sees the same temperatures that caused the 1980 tragedy every summer, due to human-driven climate change through the burning of fossil fuels like coal, oil and gas.
 Hundreds of thousands face difficulties paying their utility bills at any given time, with cooling groups calling air condition demand "unprecedented."
 With heat expected to worsen, are the city's previous strategies enough to save the most vulnerable of city residents?

 RELATED: 'A quality of life issue': Number of Missourians without air conditioning soars amid record heat